lidofinance/docs/docs/contracts/accounting-oracle.md

 The frame includes these stages:

-- **Waiting:** oracle starts as [daemon](/guides/oracle-operator-manual#the-oracle-daemon) and wakes up every 12 seconds (by default) in order to find the last finalized slot, trying to collate with it with the expected reference slot;
+- **Waiting:** oracle starts as a [daemon](/guides/oracle-operator-manual#the-oracle-daemon) and wakes up every 12 seconds (by default) in order to find the last finalized slot, trying to collate with it with the expected reference slot;
 - **Data collection:** oracles monitor the state of both the execution and consensus layers and collect the data for the successfully arrived finalized reference slot;
 - **Hash consensus:** oracles analyze the data, compile the report and submit its hash to the [`HashConsensus`](./hash-consensus) smart contract;
 - **Core update report:** once the [quorum](./hash-consensus#getquorum) of hashes is reached, meaning more than half of the oracles submitted the same hash (i.e., 5 of 9 oracle committee members at the moment of writing), one of the oracles chosen in turn submits the actual report to the `AccountingOracle` contract, which triggers the core protocol state update, including the token rebase, distribution of node operator rewards, finalization of withdrawal requests, and the protocol mode decision: whether to go in the bunker mode, and